 E. coli, hepatitis A, and salmonella - the most common contaminants - can find their way onto a sponge or dishcloth; you, in turn, can then spread the bacteria all over your kitchen unless you make an effort to stop them.

-The single most important thing you can do to ensure your family's health and safety is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing food.
+The single most important thing you can do when cleaning the house to ensure your family's health and safety is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing food.

 This will prevent you from spreading meat-, poultry-, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait next time you reach for a leftover slice of pizza.